 Rocky Branch Road (Jericho Road) is closed to all access, from the southern portion of the Rocky Branch Trail while reconstruction is underway.
 This area is posted as closed and is enforced by Forest Order 2014-03 and the accompanying map (Exhibit A) during this time.
 Once the reconstruction is complete and all the equipment have been moved off site, the gate and road will re-open.

-Harriman Road will have dual use this winter: the gate will remain open for snowmobilers and there is active logging with heavy equipment and logging trucks also using the road.
+Harriman Road will continue to have dual use this spring and into summer: the gate will remain open to the public and there is active logging in the area with heavy equipment and logging trucks using the road.
 Stay clear of logging trucks and equipment and exercise extreme caution when crossing near skid trail locations.